SkafteNicki/dtu_mlops/projects/challenges.md

 ---
 layout: default
-title: M33 - Challenges
+title: Challenges
-parent: S10 - Extra
+nav_order: 13
-nav_order: 4
+permalink: projects
 ---

-# Open questions
+# Challenges

 If you have managed to go through all other material, congratulations, you are already a good way to becoming an MLOps engineer with a great overview of tools, concepts and techniques within the field.
 Below are listed some technical